Vincevrp/dotfiles/.github/README.md

 I use zsh as my main shell.
 Everything in `~/.bin/` is available in `$PATH`.

-#### Antigen
+#### Zplugin

-Zsh requires [Antigen](https://github.com/zsh-users/antigen) to be installed.
+Zsh requires [Zplugin](https://github.com/zdharma/zplugin) to be installed.
 Refer to the repository for usage and installation instructions.

 #### fzf